-- A joint venture with TravelCenters of America that owns and operates two travel and truck stop facilities, comprised of five separate gas stations with convenience stores and fast-food restaurants within TRCC-West and TRCC-East. - A joint venture with Rockefeller Development Group, or Rockefeller: - TRCC/Rock Outlet Center LLC operates the Outlets at Tejon, a net leasable 326,000 square foot shopping experience in TRCC-East. - Five joint ventures with Majestic Realty Co., or Majestic, to develop, manage, and operate industrial buildings within TRCC: - TRC-MRC 1, LLC operates a 480,480 square foot industrial building in TRCC-East that is fully leased; - TRC-MRC 2, LLC operates a 651,909 square foot building in TRCC-West that is fully leased; - TRC-MRC 3, LLC operates a 579,040 square foot industrial building in TRCC-East that is fully leased; - TRC-MRC 4, LLC operates a 629,274 square foot industrial building in TRCC-East that is fully leased; and - TRC-MRC 5, LLC operates a 446,400 square foot industrial building in TRCC-East that is fully leased.
+- A joint venture with TravelCenters of America that owns and operates two travel and truck stop facilities, comprised of five separate gas stations with convenience stores and fast-food restaurants within TRCC-West and TRCC-East. - A joint venture with Rockefeller Development Group, or Rockefeller: - TRCC/Rock Outlet Center LLC operates the Outlets at Tejon, a net leasable 326,000 square foot shopping experience in TRCC-East. - Five joint ventures with Majestic Realty Co., or Majestic, to develop, manage, and operate five industrial buildings comprising of 2.8 million square feet of industrial space all within TRCC and all fully leased.

 The resort/residential real estate development segment is actively involved in the land entitlement and development process internally and through a joint venture.
-Our active developments within this segment are MV, Centennial, and Grapevine.
+Our active developments within this segment are MV, Centennial, and Grapevine, with Grapevine North representing a fourth opportunity in this segment.

-- MV encompasses a total of 26,417 acres, of which 5,082 acres will be used for a mixed-use development that will include housing, retail, and commercial components.
+- MV encompasses a total of 26,417 acres, of which 5,082 acres is expected to be used for a mixed-use development that will include housing, retail, and commercial components.
 MV is entitled for 3,450 homes, 160,000 square feet of commercial development, 750 hotel keys, and more than 21,335 acres of open space.
 The first final map for the project consisting of 401 residential lots and parcels for hospitality, amenities, and public uses was approved by Kern County in December 2021; - The Centennial development is a mixed-use master planned community development encompassing 12,323 acres of our land within Los Angeles County.
 Upon completion of Centennial, it is estimated that the community will include approximately 19,333 homes and 10.1 million square feet of commercial development, including nearly 3,500 affordable units.
 See Note 11 (Commitments and Contingencies) of the Notes to Unaudited Consolidated Financial Statements for additional information related to current litigation; - Grapevine is an 8,010-acre development area located on the San Joaquin Valley floor area of our lands, adjacent to TRCC.
 Upon completion of Grapevine, the community will include 12,000 homes, 5.1 million square feet of commercial development, and more than 3,367 acres of open space and parks; and - Immediately northeast of Grapevine is Grapevine North, a 7,655-acre development area, which is currently used for agricultural purposes.
 Identified as a development area in the RWA, Grapevine North presents a significant opportunity for future development.
 Grapevine North may feature mixed-use community development similar to Grapevine at Tejon Ranch, or other development uses as appropriate based upon market conditions at the time.